 Let’s crush a common millennial misconception.
 Self-absorbed?
 Think again.
 The millennial birth year span (1981-1996) makes the oldest millennial 27 years old during the Great Recession in 2008 – impressionable ages to develop strong feelings toward business and the economy.

 And what millennials want from a financial advisor differs from previous generations.
-According to a Global X study, 87 percent of millennials say their most important expectation from a financial advisor is protecting investments during a downturn.
-(Whereas 76 percent of Gen Y respondents said financial education was most important.)
+According to a Global X study, 87% of millennials say their most important expectation from a financial advisor is protecting investments during a downturn.
+(Whereas 76% of Gen Y respondents said financial education was most important.)

 Balance is key